 - State-of-the-art facilities including TV and radio studios, editing suites, an integrated newsroom and more

-From print, online and broadcast journalism, to radio, advertising, public relations and social media, the Diploma in Mass Communication (MCM) oers a robust curriculum that trains young professionals for a wide range of careers in the dynamic media industry as well as the fast-paced corporate world.
+From print, online and broadcast journalism, to radio, advertising, public relations and social media, the Diploma in Mass Communication (MCM) offers a robust curriculum that trains young professionals for a wide range of careers in the dynamic media industry as well as the fast-paced corporate world.
 A well-established diploma, MCM has an extensive network of alumni who have made their mark locally and globally.
 Many have also ventured into the corporate world, establishing themselves as communications specialists and media professionals.

 As an MCM student, you will gain valuable work experience while enjoying a broad-based education in these diverse fields.